geonetwork/doc/source/tutorials/inspire/download-atom.rst

 Now create a service metadata using the INSPIRE template and link it to the service Atom and the individual datasets (using srv:operatesOn).

 Before you validate the implementation, run the Atom harvester in admin > settings manually.
-A panel will display the number of processed Atom feeds and any errors that may have occured while processing (more details in log file).
+A panel will display the number of processed Atom feeds and any errors that may have occurred while processing (more details in log file).

 Validate the implementation
 ===========================